Actindo-AG/Documentation/PIM/API/02_GetStarted.md

         }
     }

-Let's say you want to create a single product (that is, without variants), for example, a handbag.
-You market your products in your online shop to an English and Spanish speaking audience.
+You want to create a single product (that is, without variants), for example, a handbag.
+You market your products in your online shop to English and Spanish-speaking customers.

 | Product       | Information  | Attribute key     | Value    |